 Here are the details of maps for central Liverpool:

-We have published two versions of this important map, showing how the area changed across the years.
+We have published three versions of this important map, showing how the area changed across the years.
 The 1890 version is in colour.

 This map links up with sheet 106.10 Liverpool North to the north, 106.15 Edge Hill to the east and 113.02 Toxteth to the south.